buddhist-uni/buddhist-uni.github.io/_posts/2024-12-24-embodiment.md

 [this article on what every meditator should know about the physiology of breathing](https://buddhistuniversity.net/content/articles/every-breath-you-take-physiology-and_wasser-jeremy), but the whole bibliography is full of valuable information for anyone with a body.

-I hope you'll have time this holiday season to check these (or our [previous offerings](/tags)!) out and, of course, to relax and deepen your practice of generosity and meditation as well.
+I hope you'll have time this holiday season to check these (or our [previous offerings](/tags)) out and, of course, to relax and deepen your practice as well.

-Wishing you all the best this New Year,
+Wishing you all the best in the New Year,
 Your Librarian,
 Khemarato Bhikkhu